TrellixVulnTeam/swahilipython_SCMU/Doc/library/random.rst

 .. function:: setstate(state)

-   *state* should have been obtained from a previous call to :func:`getstate`, and :func:`setstate` restores the internal state of the generator to what it was at the time :func:`getstate` was called.
+   *state* should have been obtained kutoka a previous call to :func:`getstate`, and :func:`setstate` restores the internal state of the generator to what it was at the time :func:`getstate` was called.